Understanding council elections

 - Determine requirement for an election: If an eligible nomination is received from the membership in an area where the Nominating Committee has already proposed a nominee, then an election is held.

 - Where there are no nominations from the membership, unopposed candidates are acclaimed for a three-year term, effective as of the conclusion of the annual meeting.

 - Send election material: Election material is prepared and instructions for accessing online voting are sent to members in areas where elections are required.

 - Conduct online voting: The CMPA Council elections are conducted through a third party service provider using a secure, dedicated website.

 - Share election results: Election results are reported during the annual meeting and are posted at that time on the CMPA website.

 How to seek nomination

 - CLOSED By the Nominating Committee: Members can submit their names for consideration to the Nominating Committee by October 19, 2017.
 The Committee will release the names of proposed candidates through the Report of the Nominating Committee on January 10, 2018.

-- By members-at-large in their geographical area: Interested members may also be nominated through the membership.
-The deadline for nominations by the membership-at-large is February 14, 2018.
+- CLOSED By members-at-large in their geographical area: Interested members may also be nominated through the membership.

 I. Candidates proposed by the Nominating Committee